NoroffFEU/development-platforms/github-case-study.md

 - **Issue tracking:** GitHub includes a powerful issue-tracking system that allows users to report bugs, suggest new features, and track progress on specific tasks.

-- **Merging:** Is adding new code to a project from a separate branch. usually, this is done after a pull request.
+- **Merging:** Adding new code to a project from a separate branch. usually, this is done after a pull request.

 - **GitHub Actions:** This is a feature where you can add automated tasks to a project.
 The automated tasks can either be run manually or be set to run at specific points of development such as when a pull request is made.
 GitHub actions are very flexible and allow for lots of different programming languages and tools to be used with it. examples of GitHub actions usage: deploy to static pages, end-to-end testing and unit testing.